beaconcrm/beacon-sample-frontend/README.md

 2. Run `yarn install`

-## Starting the server
+## Starting up on development

-This app has two scripts built into `package.json` - one to run a back-end Express server, and another for running webpack builds in development.
+This app has two scripts built into `package.json`.
+A backend server script, and a webpack builder.

-__Note:__ webpack automatically rebuilds when you make changes to your files.
-Additionally, [hot reloading](https://github.com/gaearon/react-hot-loader) causes UI components to auto-update when you make changes, without the need for a page refresh.

-To start the server:
+### 1) Express server

+Spin up an Express server that enables you to work on your app in development:

 ```
 yarn dev
 ```

-And to start the webpack builds:
+### 2) Webpack dev server

+Run webpack builds in development.
+Webpack automatically rebuilds when you make changes to the files in `public/`.

+Additionally, [hot reloading](https://github.com/gaearon/react-hot-loader) causes UI components to auto-update when you make changes, without the need for a page refresh.

 ```
 yarn webpack
 ```